MT14 Air Quality Sensor Metrics Explained

 On first boot, the TVOC sensor undergoes a refinement period of about 48 hours, where it calibrates the current environment as baseline.
 MT14's TVOC accuracy varies according to environmental conditions; MT14 readings become more accurate over time if TVOC levels are kept low for the majority of the time.

 PM2.5 is particulate matter that is smaller than 2.5 micrometers.
 These particles are concerning because they are small enough to permeate the mucous membranes in your lungs and can even get into your bloodstream.
-PM2.5 comes from many sources including automobiles, construction sites, industrial facilities, fires, smokestacks, and cooking fumes along vaping fumes from e-cigarettes.
+PM2.5 comes from many sources including automobiles, construction sites, industrial facilities, fires, smokestacks, and cooking fumes along with vaping fumes from e-cigarettes.
 Prolonged exposure to PM2.5 can lead to respiratory irritation, decreased lung function, heart disease, cancer, and even premature death.

 NOTE: External power is required to collect PM2.5 data from MT14